seedcode/javascript-style-guide/README.md

   - Additional trailing comma: OK since we are not supporting anything before IE10:

-  > Edition 5 clarifies the fact that a trailing comma at the end of an ArrayInitialiser does not add to the length of the array.
-This is not a semantic change from Edition 3 but some implementations may have previously misinterpreted this.

     ```javascript
     // OK
     var hero = {